tiadrop/timeline/README.md

 // create a Timeline
 const timeline = new Timeline();

-// over the first second, fade the body's background colour timeline
+// over the first second, fade an element's background colour timeline
     .range(0, 1000)
     .tween("#646", "#000")